MegaPast2Future/PHYLACINE_1.2/docs/README.md

 ### Cite the data
 To cite PHYLACINE, please use the following:
->Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.-C. (In Review).
+>Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.C.
+(In Review).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
 Ecology.

 ### Report errors